 Silver Etrog Boxes

-The most popular Sukkot boxes are definitely the silver ones.
-If you ever visited a religious Sukkah or synagogue, you probably saw the yellow fruit all covered in a luxurious silver box that often takes away the focus from the Etrog itself.
+Silver (and sterling silver) Etrog boxes are the most luxurious, by far.
+If you ever visited a Sukkah or synagogue, odds are you’ve seen the precious yellow fruit contained inside a rich, silver Etrog holder.
+A box that steals the focus from the Etrog itself.

 Bonus: Hazorfim’s Judaica items are beautifully wrapped in an exclusive gift packaging, a certificate of authentication and a warranty card.